floriankraemer/floriankraemer.github.io/_posts/2025-02-14-Are-the-SOLID-Principles-problematic.markdown

 5. **[Dependency Inversion Principle (DIP)](https://en.wikipedia.org/wiki/Dependency_inversion_principle)**
    "Depend on abstractions, not on concrete implementations." - No clear origin.

+The origin and the person defining it *might* not be accurate, it is what I could figure out by doing some research.
+If you have a different or older source please let me know.

+### Are they easy to understand?

 If you are not already familiar with them, would you say they are easy to understand?
 I think the answer is very likely no. Even if you are already capable of writing code you probably will struggle with those sentences.
 I would agree if people, who just read those 5 lines, will say that the principles are ambiguous.
 They are not in my opinion, but this limited information makes them look like they are.

 If people are still motivated and not scared away by those sentences, they'll face a plethora of articles that try to explain them.
 Some seem like copies of others, and many of those aren't good either, in my personal opinion, because they are either to abstract or to simple.
-I also do not think that code examples are the best way to explain them because its about understanding concepts, that then result in an implementation.
+I also do not think that code examples are the best way to explain them because its about understanding *concepts*, that then result in an implementation.
 So code is basically already showing a concrete solution.

 ### A Code free Explanation attempt of SOLID